christiantusborg/Cecia/Lore/Dwarven/Runes/Descriptions/Dharzil_Rune/Rune_of_Dharzil_Guard.md

 ## Effect
 When wielding a sword with this rune you get bonus yo you class bonus equal to +1 for every 3 point remove for your to hit

+## Game rules
+**Rune Difficulty:** +0 (no additional difficulty for inscribing this rune).
+**Rune Rarity:** Common
+**Effect Variation Based on Location:**
+- Location 1-5:
+    - Can parry attacks by transferring the sword's enhancement bonus to AC on 1 for 1  basis.
+- Locations 5:
+    - Can parry attacks by transferring the sword's enhancement bonus to AC on 1 for 2  basis.

 ## The Legend of the Dharzil Guard Rune